httptoolkit/httptoolkit-website/src/posts/renaming-feature-policy-to-permissions-policy.md

 * The remaining features are a strict subset of the [separately defined](https://w3c.github.io/permissions/#permission-registry) set of web permissions.
 * Renaming offers an opportunity to change the header value syntax, to align it with the new [Structured Headers](https://datatracker.ietf.org/doc/draft-ietf-httpbis-header-structure/) standard.

 Any kind of migration of web standards comes with some risk.
-In this case, a different risk than normal: removing or renaming this header won't break anything outright, but it does silently remove a security safeguard from existing sites.
+In this case, a different risk than normal: removing or renaming this header won't break anything outright, but it does silently remove a security safeguard from existing sites (scary).

 The exact migration plan is unclear, but it seems likely that browsers will include support for the existing header & syntax for a while with a warning, to ensure this is as obvious as possible for the existing sites that expect it to work.
 Seeing this change in the real world is still a couple of browser releases away, so we'll have to wait to find out exactly how each browser decides to handle this.